ahmedatteia/AZ_Data_Architecture/README.md

 Create sample databases and tables for testing.
 Establish Python scripts for connecting to MySQL and MongoDB.

-### Apache Flink Setup:

-Set up Apache Flink for stream processing.
-Configure Flink to integrate with Kafka for real-time data ingestion.

 ### Grafana Setup:
 Install Grafana for data visualization.
 Configure Grafana dashboards to monitor real-time data and metrics.